greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-01-27-continuous-integration-with-rails-ember-cli-and-circleci.md

 both a [Rails][rails] and [Ember CLI][ember-cli] application living in single repository, some extra configuration is required.

-If you just want to see code, check out the example [example repository][example-repo].
+If you just want to see code, check out the [example repository][example-repo].

 This assumes you're using: